WillsterJohnson/sk-mono/README.md

 ## Contributing

 **Important: sk-mono is written almost entirely in Rust.
-Aside from a short install script, there is no JavaScript here.**
+Aside from a short install script, there is very little JavaScript here.**

 Currently sk-mono is not currently accepting code contributions.